-Claimants become so by providing assets, the same for both financial or nonfinancial liabilities.
 This raises the question: How are nonfinancial claims different from claims that financial creditors and shareholders receive?
 Think about what a claim is and how it comes about.
 Someone provides assets to the firm and receives a claim in exchange.
 For financial claimants, such as bondholders and shareholders, it is a direct money contribution.
 For nonfinancial claimants, there is an equivalent contribution, but it is usually not in money.
 For example, how did IBM's pension fund become a claimant?
 Employees made a contribution to the firm, which has not been fully paid by the firm yet.
 The firm still owes the pension claim, which is money to be paid that is still part of IBM's assets.

-Nonfinancial liabilities also have similar payment schedules, sanctions, and tax treatment.
 Many nonfinancial liabilities also require regular payments and often even on timetables that are as rigid as those on financial debt.
 And, as is the case for financial liabilities, failure to pay nonfinancial liabilities has sanctions and can force bankruptcy.
 Moreover, for both financial and nonfinancial liabilities, all payments are made from funds before corporate income tax is computed.